ChrisMarinos/FSharpKoans/README.md

 more koans, more and more F# syntax will be introduced which will allow you to solve more complicated problems and use more advanced techniques.

+### Running with GitHub Codespaces
+[GitHub Codespaces](https://github.com/features/codespaces) is a free platform to run F# Koans completely in your browser, no install or setup required!
+Just go to https://github.com/ChrisMarinos/FSharpKoans/codespaces and click "New CodeSpace"

 ### Running with Docker

 To launch in watch mode using docker run the following command;